raskchanky/werken/README.md

 Werken
 =====

-Werken is a distributed gearman server written in Erlang.
+Werken is a gearman server written in Erlang.
 Werken means "work" in Dutch, which seemed appropriate.

 Getting started